2019 Clean Air Grants for Agricultural Stationary Diesel Engine Repower

 - Must be a Tier 0 (uncontrolled), Tier 1, Tier 2, or Tier 3 engine that is greater than or equal to 25 horsepower with an operational hour meter.

-- Engine must be in operating condition, and verified as such by the District at the pre-inspection.
+- Engine must be operational, and verified as such by the District at a pre-inspection.

 - During the last two years, the engine must have operated 100% of the time in Santa Barbara County.
 Newly funded projects must also operate 100% of the time in Santa Barbara County.